 With Coda del Pesce, chef/owner Ken Vedrinski of downtown’s Trattoria Lucca, headed out to the Isle of Palms to create a beachside Italian seafood restaurant.
 The beautiful second-story dining room has brick walls, reclaimed wood floors, and, in a rarity for the Lowcountry, floor-to-ceiling windows offering a lovely view of the Atlantic.
 It’s an ideal setting for Vedrinski’s signature high-end Italian fare, which offers plenty of bright flavors and unexpected twists.
 Grilled octopus is paired with peanut potatoes and nduja while chilled oysters are served with a barolo mignonette.
 Masterful pasta anchors the primi selection, which includes tagliolini tossed with wild ramps, burrata, capicola, and brown butter.
-The secondi highlight fresh local fish like scamp grouper and there’s a little heavier fare, too, like raised veal loin.
-Pair any of these with an Italian wine from the impressive list, and you’ll have one splendid fish tale to share with friends. —Robert Moss (Dish, Summer 2018)
+The secondi highlight fresh local fish like scamp grouper and there’s a little heavier fare, too, like naturally raised veal loin.
+Pair any of these with an Italian wine from the impressive list, and you’ll have one splendid fish tale to share with friends. —Robert Moss (Dish, Winter 2019)

 Waterfront view with a menu packed full of Italian seafood specialties like fritto misto, braciole, crudo, and calamari based on availability.
 Pasta made fresh in-house.